arvoelke/nengolib/README.md

 ```
    which is equivalent to using `1/((tau1*s + 1)*(tau2*s + 1))` by use of the continuous _differential operator_.
  - `nengolib.signal.{minreal,balreal,modred}` are tools for model order reduction using _minimal_ and _balanced realizations_.
 See `doc/notebooks/research/linear_model_reduction.ipynb` for more information.

+### Networks
+ - `nengolib.networks.LinearNetwork` is a Nengo-style network that can map any causal linear system (including any of the synapses above) onto a recurrently connected population of neurons.
- - `nengolib.synapses.ss2sim` can map any `LinearSystem` object to an equivalent system that uses the given synapse.
-This uses a generalization of _Principle 3_ from the NEF that supports both digital and analog hardware implementations.
+ - This uses `nengolib.synapses.ss2sim`, which maps the dynamics of the system onto the dynamics of the given synapse.
+This is accomplished by generalizing _Principle 3_ from the NEF to support various synapses in both digital and analog hardware implementations.
+ - See `doc/notebooks/examples/linear_network.ipynb` for more information.

 ### Installation